kumuluz/blog.sunesis.si/_posts/2017-03-29-kumuluzee-release-2.2.0.markdown

 - Extended the build-in log messages to more easily construct them.
 - Removed the barrier for running inside JARs.
 WIth the other fixes this enables initial JAR support with outside dependencies.
 - Code cleanups.

+More details about this release can be found on [GitHub](https://github.com/kumuluz/kumuluzee/releases/tag/v2.2.0).